MarcelPiNacy/cmts/README.md

 To initialize cmts you must call `cmts_init`, with either `nullptr` or a pointer to a `cmts_init_options_t` struct.
 If `nullptr` is passed, cmts will:
 - Launch as many worker threads as CPU cores.
 - Lock threads to cores with affinity.
-- Set the size of the task, fence and counter pools to 256 * `cmts_thread_count()`.
+- Set the size of the task, fence and counter pools to 128 * `cmts_thread_count()`.
-- Set the worker thread stack size to 2^21.
-- Set the task stack size to 2^16.
+- Set the task and worker thread stack size to 2^16.
 #### Launching tasks
 The easiest way to submit a task to the cmts scheduler is by calling `cmts_dispatch` with a valid function pointer and `nullptr`.
 However, you will not be able to wait for the task to finish